opis/docs/json-schema/2.x/index.md

 ---
 layout: project
 library: json-schema
-version: 1.x
+version: 2.x
-canonical: /json-schema/2.x/
 title: About
 description: About Opis JSON Schema validation in PHP
 keywords: opis, json, schema, validation, php, about
 lib:
     name: opis/json-schema
-    version: 1.0
+    version: 2.0
 ---

 **Opis JSON Schema** is a PHP implementation for the [JSON Schema](http://json-schema.org/){:target="_blank"}
-standard (draft-07 and draft-06), that will help you validate all sorts of JSON documents, whether they are configuration files or a set of data sent to an RESTful API endpoint.
+standard (draft-2020-12, draft-2019-09, draft-07 and draft-06), that will help you validate all sorts of JSON documents, whether they are configuration files or a set of data sent to an RESTful API endpoint.

 ## Features